National Organization for the Reform of Marijuana Laws: Sub-organizations

-NORML Foundation
+The NORML Foundation

 The NORML Foundation is a 501(c)(3) organization that conducts educational and research activities.
-Examples of the NORML Foundation's advocacy work is a detailed 2006 report, Emerging Clinical Applications For Cannabis.
+Examples of The NORML Foundation's advocacy work is a detailed book, Clinical Applications For Cannabis & Cannabinoids: A Review of the Recent Scientific Literature.
 A comprehensive report with county-by-county marijuana arrest data, Crimes of Indiscretion: Marijuana Arrest in America, was published in 2005.

-In October 1998, NORML Foundation published the NORML Report on U.S. Domestic Marijuana Production that was widely cited in the mainstream media.
+In October 1998, The NORML Foundation published the NORML Report on U.S. Domestic Marijuana Production that was widely cited in the mainstream media.
 The report methodically estimated the value and number of cannabis plants grown in 1997, finding that Drug Enforcement Administration, state and local law enforcement agencies seized 32% of domestic cannabis plants planted that year.
 According to the report, "Marijuana remains the fourth largest cash crop in America despite law enforcement spending an estimated $10 billion annually to pursue efforts to outlaw the plant."
 Recent studies show that marijuana is larger than all other cash crops combined.

 In 2002, the organization used ads containing quotes by New York City mayor Michael Bloomberg on his past use of cannabis, saying "You bet I did.
 And I enjoyed it."
-The mayor said "I’m not thrilled they’re using my name.
-I suppose there’s that First Amendment that gets in the way of me stopping it," but maintained that the NYPD will continue to vigorously enforce the laws.
+The mayor said "I'm not thrilled they're using my name.
+I suppose there's that First Amendment that gets in the way of me stopping it," but maintained that the NYPD will continue to vigorously enforce the laws.